jam-git-dot/soccer-team-analysis/docs/planning/development-plan.md

 ### Metric Categories

 For V0.5, we'll use these four core categories:
+These categories are DEFINED in the src/config/constants.ts file.
 1. **Attacking** - Metrics related to scoring and creating chances
 2. **Defending** - Metrics related to preventing opponents from scoring
 3. **Possession & Build-up** - Metrics related to ball retention and progression